-Imagine, every job you do is completed quickly, easily, and profitable.
+Imagine every job you do is completed quickly, easily, and profitably.

-When you go home, you are 100% present wth them, because all crews and customers are taken great care of.
+When you go home, you are 100% present with your family, because all of the crews and customers are taken care of.

 You bring home a paycheck every week.